Faculty in the Sports, Society, and Technology (SST) Program

 Affiliated Faculty and Staff

-School of Industrial and Systems Engineering, Georgia Institute of Technology
+• Joel Sokol, School of Industrial and Systems Engineering

-One of my primary research interests is sports analytics.
-I've worked with teams or leagues in all three of the major American sports, as well as with sports-related startups, and I have several sports analytics publications, including my LRMC method for NCAA basketball prediction (for which I've appeared on ESPN and CNN).
+Joel Sokol's primary research interest is sports analytics.
+He's worked with teams or leagues in all three of the major American sports, as well as with sports-related startups, and has had several sports analytics publications.
+Most notable of which is perhaps his LRMC method for NCAA basketball prediction, for which he appeared on ESPN and CNN.

-My research is in the area of data visualization, and one of the areas that interests me is sports data visualization.
-Last fall I co-chaired a workshop on Sports Data Visualization at the IEEE VIS Conference.
-I also co-taught a seminar on Sports Analytics here in College of Computing for two years in 2011 and 2012.
+John Stasko's research is in the area of data visualization, particularly sports data visualization.
+Previously, he co-chaired a workshop on Sports Data Visualization at the IEEE VIS Conference and co-taught a seminar on Sports Analytics here in the College of Computing in 2011 and 2012.